ansuini/Winter_School_QLS_2018/README.md

 ### Installation instructions

-All the code will be developed in Python 3.6 or higher.
+All the code will be developed in Python 3.6.

 - Download Anaconda Python 3.6 https://www.anaconda.com/download/
 - Install Git (https://git-scm.com/) on your laptop